labrat97/PyNDI/README.md

 `SimpleSender` creates an NDI source using either the webcam or a generated color-cycling image.

+`GUIExample` does... something?
+I haven't tested it yet. -labrat

 ### Known Issues
 | Issues                                                            | Resolution                                                  |